 5. Get out There and Network!

-Networking is really important to success in music, but it’s easy to get overwhelmed with internal tasks and forget to take the time and introduce yourself.
+Networking is an essential strategy for indie musicians, but it’s easy to get overwhelmed with internal tasks and forget to take the time and introduce yourself.
 You don’t need a big speech or a prepared pitch.
 Just get into the habit of introducing yourself to one person at every show you play or at every studio you record in.
 Talk to the guy in charge of the soundboard, maybe he loved your show and wants to produce your next album.

 Remember, networking is a two-way relationship, and collaboration is usually the best way to promote this win-win situation.
 If you collaborate on a show, a song, or a recording, both of you will be exposed to the other’s fanbase!
 Always remember to give before you ask.
 Do something for someone and they will remember you.

 Vinyl Thief used their extended network to find success.
 The band released their first EP, Control, in 2010 but were disappointed in the results.
 They called on a former high school classmate, now music marketing graduate, Wes Davenport who started working on improving their marketing efforts.
 Davenport helped them grow their fanbase through the digital releases of single, White Light, and second EP, Rebel Hill.
 (Source)

 To learn more strategies for indie musicians that you can be applying to your career RIGHT NOW, sign up to get a free copy of our most popular ebook, Hack the Music Business.